Gouvernathor/layeredimage2/layeredimage.rst

 The ``always`` statement declares an image that is always shown inside the layeredimage, and which will not be attached to an attribute.
 It must be supplied a displayable, and can also take properties.
 Both can be placed on the same line or inside a block.
+The displayable may be declared using the word ``image:`` followed by an ATL block, which is similar to the :ref:`atl-image-statement`.

 The ``always`` statement takes the following properties: